Wilmington Medical Care Logo

 When to Go to Urgent Care

-If the injured area looks bent, swollen, discolored, and you cannot put weight on it, please go to urgent care immediately as you may have a fracture.
+If the injured area is visibly bent, deformed, discolored, or extremely swollen, or if you cannot put weight on it, visit urgent care or emergency room immediately.

 We Can Treat: